In order to be considered for the European Law Master’s programme, you should possess:

 This requirement does not apply if you have:

 - completed your education in Canada (except Quebec), USA, UK, Ireland, New Zealand or Australia, or

 - an International Baccalaureate, as defined here

-Applicants may be offered admission to a pre-sessional English language course prior to entry if they have the following English language test scores.
+Applicants may be offered admission to a one-month pre-sessional English language course prior to entry if they have the following English language test scores.
 Admission to the pre-sessional English language is always at the discretion of the programme admission board and cannot be applied for.